juanjosegarciaripoll/tensor/doc/30-tensor.md

 ### Constructors {#tensor_creation}

-To create a new tensor with uninitialized content, you can use a constructor that takes a `Dimensions` list or use the `empty()` static functions that takes a series of non-negative integers as dimension sizes:
+To create a new tensor with uninitialized content, you can use a constructor that takes a [Dimensions] object or use the `empty()` static functions that takes a series of non-negative integers as dimension sizes:
 ```{.cc}
 CTensor ca = CTensor(Dimensions{2, 3});    // creates a 2x3 matrix of complex doubles
 RTensor ra = RTensor(Dimensions{5, 4, 3)}; // creates a 5x4x3 tensor of doubles